OpenSteamClient/OpenSteamworks/README.md

 [See docs](OpenSteamworks.Messaging/README.md)

 ### OpenSteamworks.IPC
 An experimental way to interact with the currently running Steam Client, without any of Steam's own binaries.
+This has not been updated in a while, and does not work.

 ### cpp
 C++ source and headers for integrating OpenSteamworks into C++ and CMake based programs

 ### OpenSteamworks.SourceGen and OpenSteamworks.DataSourceGen
 Internal source generation infrastructure for OpenSteamworks and OpenSteamworks.Data respectively.

+### TODO
+Stop using common versioning wherever we can.
+Roll OSW.Protobuf into OSW.Data